 There are other reasons why your normally fast computer may slow down to a crawl.
 It could be a slow internet connection.
 On a shared server, too many simultaneous requests from other websites impact performance.
 Programming code for the website may not be optimized.
 Occasionally server maintenance is underway while visiting a site.

 Sometimes you may have opened too many applications or are performing so many RAM intensive operations that virtual memory has been triggered.
 Virtual memory is space allocated on your hard drive to use as backup RAM.

 Since RAM is orders of magnitude faster than a hard drive, there is noticeable system-wide performance degredation when virtual memory engages.
 On most computers, the only way to correct this is to close memory-hogging applications and reboot.

-If system-wide performance is performing well but your favorite site is loading slowly, first try reloading the page.
+If system-wide performance is functioning well but your favorite website is loading slowly, first try reloading the page.
 If that doesn’t work, try emptying the cache.
 The method of doing so varies for each browser.
 On a Mac using Safari, option-command-r performs a hard refresh.
 If the Safari Develop menu is enabled, option-command-e empties caches.
 If you do not see a menu item labeled something like “Empty Caches” or “Clear History,” visit the PCMag article entitled How to Clear Your Cache on Any Browser for details.